Tennessee wine

 Tennessee wine refers to wine made from grapes grown in the U.S. state of Tennessee.
+State names in the United States automatically qualify as legal appellations of origin for wine produced from grapes grown in that state and do not require registration with the Alcohol and Tobacco Tax and Trade Bureau (TTB) of the Treasury Department.
+TTB was created in January 2003, when the Bureau of Alcohol, Tobacco and Firearms, or ATF, was extensively reorganized under the provisions of the Homeland Security Act of 2002.

-The state was home to a wine industry in the 19th century that was decimated when Prohibition was formally established with ratification of the 18th Amendment in 1919.
-The modern Tennessee wine industry focuses on French hybrid and native grapes, which are more resistant to the fungal grapevine diseases that thrive in Tennessee's humid climate.
+The state was home to a wine industry in the 19th century that was decimated when Prohibition was enacted with ratification of the 18th Amendment in 1919.
+The modern Tennessean wine industry focuses on French hybrid and native grapes, which are more resistant to the fungal grapevine diseases that thrive in its humid climate.
 Most of the wineries in the state are located in Middle and East Tennessee.
-A small portion of the Mississippi Delta, designated an American Viticultural Area (AVA) in 1984, extends into the southwestern section of the state, and the Appalachian High Country AVA, recognized in 2016, traverses across the northeastern border with North Carolina and Virginia.
-The Upper Cumberland AVA was established in Middle Tennessee on June 14, 2024.
+A small portion of the Mississippi Delta, the state's initial American Viticultural Area (AVA) established in 1984, extends from Louisiana and Mississippi, into the southwestern section of the state.
+The Appalachian High Country AVA, recognized in 2016, traverses across the northeastern border with North Carolina and Virginia.
+The Upper Cumberland appellation was established in Middle Tennessee on June 14, 2024.
+In the eastern region of the state surrounding Knoxville, the 4064 sqmi Nine Lakes of East Tennessee AVA was established on March 24, 2026.